liinu-a/tic-tac-toe/documentation/user_guide.md

 ```

 ## How to use the application
-The user gets to make the first move and plays as X. The AI plays as O and it may take a couple of seconds before the AI responds to the move made by the user.
+The user gets to make the first move and plays as X. The AI plays as O, and it may take a couple of seconds before the AI responds to the move made by the user.
 A messagebox announcing the winner appears once the game has concluded.
 The game can be restarted by pressing the RESTART button in the lower left corner of the window.